taikedz/alpacka-ng/README.md

 ## Build

-You need the go build tools on your system.
-Please see <https://go.dev/doc/install>
+You need the go build tools on your system (please see <https://go.dev/doc/install>), or docker, or podman.

 Then run